The Gandhi Article -- An Overview and Commentary of Gandhian Philosophy

 This makes sense, as he wished to eradicate violence, and not breed it further.
 To fight fire with fire, and to present venom when received venom -- that is not the philosophy of the pacifist, the philosophy of those who wished to remove violence from the face of the Earth, regardless of the reason behind it.

-It is a shame that Gandhi was assassinated for practicing his pluralistic philosophy.
+It is a shame that Gandhi was assassinated for practicing his pluralistic ideology.
 But what can one expect from a pacifist who wants to unite his nation, and the world at large, under the principle of non-violence?
 Of course, one is to be met with resistance when disagreement is at hand, but to assassinate a literally harmless individual, for wanting to make peace with another religion, that is beyond my understanding, I'm afraid.

 I am not a pacifist, not at least like Gandhi.
 When someone walks over me, I seek to retaliate.
 The idea of vengeance, to show the world that some people were wrong, is something that as a philosopher, brings me much satisfaction, even in the mere thought of it.